Prehistory: Time periods

-Human prehistory differs from history not only in terms of its chronology, but in the way it deals with the activities of archaeological cultures rather than named nations or individuals.
-Restricted to material processes, remains, and artefacts rather than written records, prehistory is anonymous.
-Because of this, reference terms that prehistorians use, such as "Neanderthal" or "Iron Age", are modern labels with definitions sometimes subject to debate.

 Stone Age

 The concept of a "Stone Age" is found useful in the archaeology of most of the world, although in the archaeology of the Americas it is called by different names and begins with a Lithic stage, or sometimes Paleo-Indian.
 The sub-divisions described below are used for Eurasia, and not consistently across the whole area.

+The period lasted for roughly 3.4 million years and ended between 4000 BC and 2000 BC, with the advent of metalworking.
+It was followed by the Copper Age, then the Bronze Age.
+Because of its enormous timescale, the Stone Age encompasses 99% of human history.